Skip to main content

 Benny sets the annual exempt amount against the gain leaving £23,200 taxable (£26,200 - £3,000).

-His CGT liability as a Scottish taxpayer is therefore no different than if he were paying tax in any other part of the UK (such as in the example of Hasan, above), even though his income tax liability is different (being calculated at the Scottish income tax rates).
+His capital gains tax liability as a Scottish taxpayer is therefore no different than if he were paying tax in any other part of the UK (such as in the example of Hasan, above), even though his income tax liability is different (being calculated at the Scottish income tax rates).

 Date of disposal

-The date of disposal for CGT is the date that you enter into an unconditional contract.
+The date of disposal for capital gains tax is usually the date that you enter into an unconditional contract.

 This means that for property, this is the date that contracts are exchanged and not the date of completion when possession of the property is actually taken.